chaim-zax/gq-gmc-control/README.md

 # gq-gmc-control

 Control tool  for the GQ GMC  Geiger Counters.
-This tool  provices a convenient command line user interface to most of the device features (which are accessable by  usb).
+This tool  provides a convenient command line user interface to most of the device features (which are accessible by  USB).
 Currently  the  GMC-280,  GMC-300, GMC-320  and  GMC-500  models  are supported.

 The    implementation     of    the     tool    is    based     on    GQ-RFC1201 (http://www.gqelectronicsllc.com/download/GQ-RFC1201.txt), and testing done on a GQ GMC-500.
-It possible some incompatilities exisists with other GQ GMC devices.
+It possible some incompatibilities exists with other GQ GMC devices.
 Any help to test  and debug these devices is welcome, and  will only improve the quality of this tool.